 Another detail to look out for when going to trial is hiring a lawyer who has experience in the local court where your case will be tried.
 Judges are individuals with their own preferences and traditions, and each courtroom has its own unique culture.
 When you retain an attorney familiar with the judge and attendants who will be handling your case, your case is more likely to be resolved in your favor and with less expense.
 Hiring a lawyer who is not local to the court is like hiring an out-of-town cab driver.
 They can probably get you there, but it might take more time and cost more money.

-Once you have collected some names and researched a few attorneys, you can start reaching out to schedule a consultation.
+Once you have collected some names and researched a few attorneys, you can start reaching out to schedule an assessment.
 This meeting is like many professional interviews – you are trying to determine whether the attorney will be a good fit for both your personality and your legal situation.
 The interview allows you to get to know each other, lets the attorney gauge their interest in your case, and decide whether their expertise is relevant to your circumstances.
 You can also determine their availability for the proceedings (especially if it is a trial case), how technologically savvy they are (do they use email or text, etc.), and if they communicate well via phone.
 Note your first impression and feelings toward them because you will be spending a lot of time together.
 This is definitely a time to “go with your gut.”

 As we have noted, each divorce is unique and your specific situation should guide the questions you ask each potential counselor in the preliminary consultation.
 This discussion will both help you learn more about them and give the attorney the information to decide whether they are the right fit.